We prevent maritime accidents with AI-powered human monitoring

 Helm Order Monitor

-Introducing Helm Order Monitor, the groundbreaking solution addressing the critical issue of inadequate helm order monitoring between helmsmen and marine pilots or navigators on ships.
+Introducing Helm Order Monitor, the groundbreaking solution designed to address the critical issue of inadequate helm order monitoring between helmsmen and marine pilots or navigators.

 Aware Mate fatique monitoring camera